 Why choose Brock for Engineering Technical Baccalaureate Level 3 Extended Diploma?

-At Brock we have excellent success rates on this course, which is largely down to our excellent teaching staff and industry-standard facilities.
+At Brock we have high success rates on this course, which is largely down to our excellent teaching staff and industry-standard facilities

 Furthermore, this programme is in the top 25% of courses nationally in terms of added value.

-In fact, the Technical Baccalaureate in Engineering incorporates many more additional elements than comparable courses, such as the Extended Project Qualification, Level 3 Core Maths and four weeks work experience.
+In fact, the Technical Baccalaureate in Engineering incorporates many more additional elements than comparable courses.
+These include the Extended Project Qualification, the Level 3 Core Maths qualification, and four weeks of work experience.

 Teaching & learning